-Former Chair, Department of Biomedical Informatics, UA College of Medicine
+Former Chair, Department of Biomedical Informatics, The University of Arizona College of Medicine - Phoenix

-Dr. Howard Silverman is Founding Chair of the Department of Biomedical Informatics at the University of Arizona College of Medicine, where he guides the department’s educational, clinical and research programs.
+Dr. Howard Silverman is Founding Chair of the Department of Biomedical Informatics at the The University of Arizona College of Medicine – Phoenix, where he guides the department’s educational, clinical and research programs.
 He is actively involved in developing the department’s “big data” health-outcomes capabilities and is overseeing accreditation for a Clinical Informatics Fellowship.

-Previously, he was Associate Dean of Information Resources and Educational Technology at the University of Arizona College of Medicine.
+Previously, he was Associate Dean of Information Resources and Educational Technology at The University of Arizona College of Medicine – Phoenix.
 In this role he coordinated all information resources services on the Phoenix campus, and was actively involved in creating the medical school curriculum.
 In addition to serving as a clinical professor of Family and Community Medicine, and professor of Bioethics and Medical Humanism there, he also is a clinical professor of Biomedical Informatics at Arizona State University.